 1 small yellow summer squash, diced

-2 pounds of fresh tomatoes, pureed in blender
+2 pounds of fresh tomatoes, pureed in a blender

 1 small can tomato paste (6 oz.)